-Finance Operations seem to face never-ending pressures, with an ongoing need for teams to be more efficient and do more with the same (or less).
+Finance Operations appear to be under constant strain, with a continual requirement for teams to be more efficient and perform more with the same resources (or less).

 So how can you supercharge your finance department and make some time in your day to do those value-add tasks that you really enjoy doing?